 Politically, Narbonne gained importance as a competitor to Massilia (today Marseille).
-Julius Caesar settled veterans from his 10th Legion there and attempted to develop its port while Marseille was supporting Pompey.
-Among the products of Narbonne, its rosemary-flower honey was famous among Romans.[8]
+Julius Caesar settled veterans from his 10th Legion there and attempted to develop its port, while Massilia was supporting Pompey.
+Among the products of Narbonne, its rosemary-flower honey was famous among Romans.[14]
 Later, the Roman province of Gallia Transalpina was renamed Gallia Narbonensis after the city, which became its capital.
-Seat of a powerful administration, the city enjoyed economic and architectural expansion.
-At that point, the city is thought to have had 30,000–50,000 inhabitants, and may have had as many as 100,000.[9]
+Seat of a powerful administration, the city enjoyed economic and architectural expansion.[15]
+At that point, the city is thought to have had 30,000–50,000 inhabitants, and may have had as many as 100,000.[15]

 According to Hydatius, in 462 AD the city was handed over to the Visigoths by a local military leader in exchange for support; as a result Roman rule ended in medieval France.
 It was subsequently the capital of the Visigothic Kingdom of Septimania, the only territory from Gaul to fend off the attacks of the ChristianFranks after the Battle of Vouille (507).
 In 531, the Frankish kingChildebert I invaded Septimania and defeated the Visigothic king, Amalaric, near Narbonne and occupied the city.
 However, after Childebert's continued invasion to Catalonia failed, Amalaric's successor Theudis was able to reclaim the rich province of Septimania, including Narbonne, to the Visigothic Kingdom.[16]